Establish Connectivity to Microsoft Power BI

 Below the grid, click [+ New Data Source].

 2. Select the Type of New Data Source

 - Select "Other" and choose "Microsoft Power BI" from the drop-down list.

 - Move to the Next step.

-- Username / Password: Note that the username must be a cloud only Microsoft Power BI user, or if an AD user, the AD user must exist / be synced in Azure AD for Power BI authentication
+- Password: provide Username and Plugin Password, note that the username must be a cloud only Microsoft Power BI user, or if an AD user, the AD user must exist / be synced in Azure AD for Power BI authentication

 - Application ID: Application ID of the registered Azure app that represents Metric Insights (to connect to Power BI)

-- Get token from Plugin: set to "true" (to enable the display of External Report images in an IFrame)
+- Get token from Plugin: set to "Y" (to enable the display of External Report images in an IFrame)